 1. Motion strength too high

 Every image-to-video model has a knob that controls how much movement to add.
-Runway calls it “Motion Brush strength” or “Camera Motion” intensity; Pika has a 0-4 motion slider; Kling has “subtle/medium/intense” presets.
+Runway exposes Motion Brush and camera-control prompts plus a “Camera: Static” option; Pika 2.2 has a motion slider and Pikaframes keyframe control; Kling uses “subtle / medium / intense”-style motion presets.
 Set too high, the model invents motion that requires inventing new geometry, and identity collapses.

-How to spot it: Re-run at the lowest motion setting.
+How to spot it: re-run at the lowest motion setting.
 If the drift drops dramatically, motion strength was the culprit.

-2. Clip longer than identity coherence window
+2. Clip longer than the identity coherence window

 3. Reference image too low resolution

-4. Prompt contradicts reference
+4. Prompt contradicts the reference

-Reference image shows a blonde woman; prompt says “young woman with auburn hair.”
+Reference shows a blonde woman; prompt says “young woman with auburn hair.”
 The model has two conflicting signals and resolves them inconsistently across frames.

-How to spot it: Read your prompt next to the reference.
-Any attribute named in the prompt that does not match the image?
-That is a fight.
+How to spot it: read your prompt next to the reference.
+Any attribute named in the prompt that does not match the image is a fight the model will keep re-litigating frame to frame.

-5. Subject too small in reference
+5. Subject too small in the reference

-6. Multiple subjects in reference
+6. Multiple subjects in the reference

 Before you change anything